Updated: Sep 27

 "How old are you?"
 Linda flinched at her own words.
 She hoped it wasn't a rude question.

 "51," he answered casually.
 "No one's gonna hire a 51-year-old man living on the street.
-No one even cares about me."
+No one cares about a man like that."

 "I care about you, sir," Linda said more assertively than she knew she could.
 "I cared enough to give you some food."